Karxem/tipsplitter/README.md

 ## Usage

-This is a small and fun resource just for calculating bills and split them to a certain amount of people and also calculate a given tip.
+This is a small and fun resource just for calculating bills and split them to a certain amount of people and also calculate a tip.

-## Contact

-Your Name - [@Karxem]

 Project Link: [https://github.com/Karxem/tipsplitter]